 Kylie Patterson joined Hopkins as the director of economic inclusion in 2017 to lead HopkinsLocal.
 Patterson stated that in talks with community leaders following the Uprising, Hopkins identified a clear need for jobs in the city.

-Through HopkinsLocal, the institution sought to recruit from , many of which include Hopkins campuses and the disinvested communities around them.
+Through HopkinsLocal, the institution sought to recruit 40 percent of new hires for target positions from 13 Baltimore zip codes, many of which include Hopkins campuses and the disinvested communities around them.
 Most of these new hires were for entry-level jobs with low education requirements, such as administrative coordinators.

 Patterson said that Hopkins targeted parts of the city with higher levels of poverty and unemployment for recruitment.

 “If we’re going to hire from the city and make some focused investments, we want to make sure we’re impacting neighborhoods with higher rates of unemployment and poverty,” she said.
 “We are working to uncover the diamonds that are here so that they can work at Johns Hopkins, so that they can have these opportunities.
 These people have very high capacity, high potential.
 The only difference is that now we are reaching out and saying, ‘please consider Johns Hopkins as an employer.’”